 (a) The correspondence of the AFS control signals

-i) To the description required in paragraph 3.2.6. of this Regulation; and
+i) To the description required in paragraph 3.2.6. ; and

-ii) To the respective AFS control signals specified in the AFS type approval documents; and
+ii) To the respective AFS control signals specified in the AFS type-approval documents; and

-(b) Compliance with the automatic operating requirements according to paragraphs 6.22.7.4.1. through 6.22.7.4.5. above.
+(b) Compliance with the automatic operating requirements according to paragraphs 6.22.7.4.1. through 6.22.7.4.5. .

 (c) Compliance of Driver Assistance Projection, if any, with the requirements according to paragraph 5.35. and its sub-paragraphs.